Kul Man Ghising: Early life and education

-Career
+Nepal Electricity Authority

-Ghising was appointed the managing director of NEA on 14 September 2016 by a cabinet decision having been recommended by Ram Sharan Mahat of Nepali Congress.
+Ghising started his job in NEA in 1994.
+He was appointed the managing director of NEA on 14 September 2016 by a cabinet decision having been recommended by Ram Sharan Mahat of Nepali Congress.
 He had been associated with NEA for over two decades prior to the appointment.
 At the time of the appointment, he was serving as the project chief of Rahughat Hydroelectricity Project, having been managing director of the Chilime Hydropower Company before that.
 Experienced in power trade and distribution, he said eliminating load shedding would be one of his main focus, in an interview following his appointment.

 Scheduled daily power-cuts called load-shedding, extending up to 18 hours in the dry winter months, had been a persistent problem in Nepal for decades.
 When Ghising was appointed to lead the NEA, he emphasized better management and more equitable power distribution.
 By ending the policy of providing 24 hours uninterrupted power supply to a few large industries at the expense of the general public, he immediately eliminated power cuts in the major cities, and reduced power cuts to other parts of the country to around two hours every other day.
 He overhauled the hydropower generation system storing water during low demand hours, and bringing online power plants that had been inoperative due to poor maintenance.
 He launched a public awareness campaign to discourage the use of high-power domestic equipment during peak hours.
 Load-shedding was eliminated across the country, for both residential and industrial sectors by May 2018.

 On August 11, 2021, Kulman Ghising was reappointed for his second term.
 However, he was removed from his position on March 24, 2025, despite his tenure being scheduled to end on August 9, 2025.
 The government decision to remove him caused widespread criticism and protests.

 Kul Man Ghising's dismissal as managing director of the Nepal Electricity Authority on March 24, 2025, sparked protests across Nepal.
 Supporters criticized the government's decision, viewing it as unjust given his success in eliminating load-shedding.
 The protests revealed divisions within the ruling coalition, with even Nepali Congress leaders opposing the move, raising concerns about potential unrest.